Jewish Community Council of Victoria: The Australian context

 The Victorian Jewish community comprises a range of sub-groups including strong Progressive, Yiddishist, Modern Orthodox, secular, Conservative, and ultra-Orthodox communities.
-It is a commonly held belief that most of the community can be described as strongly Zionist.

-Victoria's Jewish population has continued to grow due to immigration from the former Soviet Union, South Africa, Israel and New Zealand.
+Victoria's Jewish population has continued to grow due to immigration from the former Soviet Union, South Africa, Israel, and New Zealand.

 History

 The Jewish Community Council of Victoria was established 10 October 1989.
-It was the successor of a series of communal peak bodies that claimed to be the official voice of Victorian Jewry.
+It was the successor to a series of communal peak bodies that claimed to be the official voice of Victorian Jewry.
 The previous versions were the Melbourne Jewish Advisory Board (est. 1921), the Victorian Jewish Advisory Board (est. 1938) and the Victorian Jewish Board of Deputies (est. 1948).

 There was a desire for a unified representative voice for the community since the 1880s, but it was a visit from Chief Rabbi Hertz in 1921 that was the trigger for the formation of the organization, where he convinced a number of prominent Melbourne Jews of its need.
 The membership of the resulting Melbourne Jewish Advisory Board (MJAB), was drawn from the three major synagogue congregations.

 In 1936, the secular Judean League, the Yiddishist Kadimah and the Victorian Zionist Organisation pushed MJAB to form a new constitution which would allow input from the non-Orthodox communities.
 The MJAB renamed itself the Victorian Jewish Advisory Board (VJAB).

 During World War II the representational base of the VJAB was further expanded to include 18 constituents by 1947.
 At a meeting on May 7, 1948, delegates to the VJAB agreed formally to rename and reconstitute themselves as the Victorian Jewish Board of Deputies (VJBD).

 In 1988 delegates approved a name change and the VJBD became the Jewish Community Council of Victoria on 10 October 1989.
 The new name was promoted as having greater meaning for a cosmopolitan Jewry entering the 1990s.
 The JCCV became an incorporated entity in 2000.

 The new organization continued to grow, and today the JCCV has over 50 affiliates.